KnezIker/CNN/README.md

 ## Testing the accelerated code

-Now that there are cummulative and pooling custom instructions, they could be implemented into code into all layers:<br>
+Now that there are cummulative and pooling custom instructions, they could be implemented into code in all layers:<br>
 Firstly, it would be nice to implement custom instructions in function wrappers, so they could be used more naturally in c.
 ```c
 void cmul(int32_t ra, int32_t rb) {